 Ammospermophilus harrisi.
 We will see how to correct these misspelled and mistyped entries in a later exercise.

 More on Facets

 As well as ‘Text facets’ OpenRefine also supports a range of other types of facet.
 These include:

 Numeric and Scatterplot facets display graphs instead of lists of values.
 The numeric facet graph includes ‘drag and drop’ controls you can use to set a start and end range to filter the data displayed.
 These facets are explored further in Examining Numbers in OpenRefine

 Custom facets are a range of different types of facets.
 Some of the default custom facets are:

-- Word facet - this breaks down text into words and counts the number of records each word appears in
+- Word facet - this breaks down text into words and counts the number of records in which each word appears

 - Duplicates facet - this results in a binary facet of ‘true’ or ‘false’.
 Rows appear in the ‘true’ facet if the value in the selected column is an exact match for a value in the same column in another row